PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: Discussion

 \subsection{Why Multi-Class Priority?}

-Many multi-priority systems focus on scenarios where each user has a predetermined priority level, which can lead to the unjust treatment of users with similar priorities \cite{huang2015optimizing,xu2020peak,maatouk2019age}.
+{Existing multi-priority methods focus on scenarios where each user has a unique priority level, which can lead to the unjust treatment of users who should have the same priority, as exemplified in previous studies such as~\cite{huang2015optimizing, xu2020peak, maatouk2019age}.
 This may undermine the principles of fairness and equality that these systems are intended to uphold.
-However, our multi-priority model can extend to handle different scenarios to promote fair allocation, including cases where users have unequal priorities or where multiple users share the same priority level.
-This model, known as a multi-class priority, aims to prevent unfair treatment of users with similar priorities by allocating resources equitably.
-Next, we intend to discuss what are the benefits of our proposed multi-class priority mechanism compared to the common multi-priority and no-priority mechanisms.
+However, the multi-priority model can extend to handle different scenarios to promote fair allocation, including cases where users have unequal priorities or where multiple users share the same priority level.
+In our research, this model is called multi-class priority, which aims to prevent unfair treatment of users with similar priorities by allocating resources equitably.
+To the best of our knowledge, our study represents the first attempt to explore such a priority model with a broader range of practical applications.}

+{Next, we explore the benefits of our proposed multi-class priority mechanism in contrast to the commonly used multi-priority and no-priority mechanisms.
+Specifically, we delve into the effects of our approach on the performance of three distinct user groups:}